nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * no stairs
   * no escalators

-The only way to go "upstairs" or "downstairs" in a pinq city is by using
+The only way to go "upstairs" or "downstairs" in a kinematic city is by using
   * sloped hallways
   * sloped sidewalks
   * sloped bike paths